ExpressionEngine/ExpressionEngine-User-Guide/source/templates/templates_as_files.rst

    -  *.css* creates a 'css' template type
    -  *.js* creates a 'js' template type
    -  *.xml* creates an 'xml' template type
+-  Template group names (not including the .group) and template names (not including the .extension) are limited to 50 characters.
+Anything longer than that will be truncated by the database and fail to match the file.

 Enabling Saving Templates as Files
 ----------------------------------